danielbodnar/awesome-stars/README.md

 - [snexus/llm-search](https://github.com/snexus/llm-search) - Querying local documents, powered by LLM
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App is a production framework for building and serving AI applications and LLM-enabled real-time data pipelines.
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
-- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
-Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
+- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database!
+Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
+Including streaming inference, scalabl
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
 - [tobiasbueschel/search-gpt](https://github.com/tobiasbueschel/search-gpt) - 🌳 Connecting ChatGPT with the Internet
 - [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
 Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration